 The Victoria and Albert Museum celebrates the rich culture of a bygone era.
-It includes around 4.5 million objects including ceramics, fashion, furniture, glass, metalwork, paintings, photographs, prints, sculpture and textiles.
+It includes around 2.27 million objects including ceramics, fashion, furniture, glass, metalwork, paintings, photographs, prints, sculpture and textiles.
 Collections from as far as East Asia, South and Southeast Asia, the Middle East and Egypt are housed in the V&A Museum.
 One can explore the world's most comprehensive holding of post-classical European sculpture.
 The museum frequently holds exhibitions of its collections.
 And what's more, you could even shop for books, stationery, gifts and jewelry at the museum.
 After working up an appetite, head to the V&A Cafe for a bite.

 The British Museum is one of London's top tourist attractions, as well as a major scholarly resource.
 Its collection was bequeathed to the nation in 1753, and the museum's distinctive Greek Revival structure was constructed during the 19th Century.
-The collection expanded massively during the heyday of the British Empire, leading to the museum's reputation for acquiring from sources all over the globe, leaving it with over 6.5 million objects.
+The collection expanded massively during the heyday of the British Empire, leading to the museum's reputation for acquiring from sources all over the globe, leaving it with over 8 million objects.
 The displays cover about 5.5 hectares (14 acres) making it impossible to see everything in one visit.
-The famous Rosetta Stone, Assyrian Reliefs, Parthenon Marbles, and the vast Egyptian collection are a few of the British Museum's most well known exhibits.
+The famous Rosetta Stone, Assyrian Reliefs, Parthenon Marbles and the vast Egyptian collection are a few of the British Museum's most well-known exhibits.

 Explore the natural history of the planet Earth, from the prehistoric era to the present day, at one of London's most visited museums.
 In 1881, the Natural History Museum moved to its present venue.
-Designed by Alfred Waterhouse, this building is now one of London's most beautiful and recognized museums.
-The halls house more than 300 years worth of collections, with over 68 million specimens.
+Designed by Alfred Water house, this building is now one of London's most beautiful and recognized museums.
+The halls house more than 300 years worth of collections, with over 80 million specimens.
 Broadly divided into Life and Earth galleries, the museum provides much more than can be seen in a day, and your feet will get tired before your brain does.
-Let your kids run wild among dinosaur skeletons, erupting volcanoes and life size constructs of blue whales - it's unlikely they'll ever forget their first visit here.
+Let your kids run wild among dinosaur skeletons, erupting volcanoes and life-size constructs of blue whales - it's unlikely they'll ever forget their first visit here.